iemmessien/ros2cv/README.md

 ```

 # Run
-i) In a new terminal, source your ROS 2 environment.
+i) In a new terminal, source the ROS 2 environment (the underlay).

 ```
 >> source /opt/ros/humble/setup.bash